Skip to main content

 An identifiable “movement” was definitely underway in the early 1900’s.
 The European Art Theatre Movement, which is usually credited for having given impetus to the American Little Theatre Movement, had begun prior to the turn of the century with revolutionary changes in theatre technique, playwriting, and acting style.
 The size of their performing halls led to the name “little theatre.”
 The 1911 U.S. tour of the Irish Players seemed to have the greatest impact on us.
 According to Robert Gard and Gertrude Burley, they “fired the American imagination;” their tour “aroused the antagonism of American citizens against the feeble productions of the commercial theatre, and seemed to be the catalyst that caused countless dramatic groups to germinate all over America , as a protest against commercial drama.”
 (Community Theatre: Idea and Achievement, 1959).

 However, some months before the Irish Players tour, several “definitely conscious little theatres” were begun in Wisconsin and Illinois , devoting themselves to production of native local drama.
+In 1908 the Smith Club of St. Louis produced an all-woman amateur performance of George Bernard Shaw's Arms and the Man.
+(The illustration on this page is by Marguerite Martyn of the St. Louis Post-Dispatch.]
 As early as 1909, Percy MacKaye wrote of the need for “civic” theatre activity, which he saw as “the conscious awakening of a people to self-government in the activities of its leisure.”
 (The Civic Theatre, 1912).
 And in North Dakota, Alfred Arvold and Frederick Koch were working with “pioneer people” to develop scripts reflecting their life experiences (Kenneth Macgowan, Footlights Across America, 1929).
 In Wisconsin a similar thrust into the rural areas was occurring under the leadership of Thomas Dickinson who launched the Wisconsin Dramatic Society (Thomas Dickinson, The Insurgent Theatre, 1917).
 This program eventually evolved into the Wisconsin Idea Theatre under the direction of Robert Gard.

 In New York City, several non-commercial groups were founded around 1915: the Provincetown Players (which nurtured Eugene O’Neill), the Washington Square Players (which evolved into the Theatre Guild), and the Neighborhood Playhouse, which is still thriving as a theatre training school today.
 It’s interesting to note that many of the original community or little theatres, especially those in large metropolitan areas, evolved into professional theatre groups (e.g., the Pasadena Playhouse, the Pittsburg Playhouse, and the Cleveland Playhouse).